wwangsa/learnWSO2/Readme.md

 	1. Create new integration project called `ProxyService` on the workspace folder but this time 3 Modules need to be created by checking the checkboxes for: `ESB Configs`, `Composite Exporter`, and `Registry Resources`.

 	2. On `ProxyServiceConfigs`,
-		* create new > `Proxy Services` called `CustomProxyServiceStockQuoteService`
+		* create new > `Proxy Services` artifact called `CustomProxyServiceStockQuoteService`

 	3. On `ProxyServiceRegistryResources`,
-		* create new > Registry Resource.
+		* create new > Registry Resource .
 Click next the import from the file system.
 		* Click on browse file then locate the wsdl file in the Resources/Chapter_17_Proxy_Services/sample_proxy_1.wsdl

 	4. Go back to the `CustomProxyServiceStockQuoteService` and click on its property